Song Yo-chan: Post-Korean War

-Song then served as deputy division commander of the 8th Mechanized Infantry Division, promoted to Major General, then made commander of the 8th Mechanized Infantry Division, where he studied in the United States in July 1953 and graduated from the United States Army Command and General Staff College.
-He returned home in August 1954, was promoted to Lieutenant General in October of that same year, then again reappointed as the head of the 8th Mechanized Infantry Division, then made head of the 3rd Corps, and later in July 1956 he again traveled to the United States, where he conducted 1 month of local inspections and returned home in August.
+Song then served as deputy division commander of the 8th Mechanized Infantry Division, promoted to major general, then made commander of the 8th Mechanized Infantry Division, where he studied in the United States in July 1953 and graduated from the United States Army Command and General Staff College.
+He returned home in August 1954, was promoted to lieutenant general in October of that same year, then again reappointed as the head of the 8th Mechanized Infantry Division, then made head of the 3rd Corps, and later in July 1956 he again traveled to the United States, where he conducted 1 month of local inspections and returned home in August.

 He entered the Graduate School of Defense in August 1956, completing it by May of '57.
 He was appointed commander of the 1st Field Army in May 1957 and Chief of Staff of the Republic of Korea Army in August 1959.

 April Revolution

 During his tenure as Chief of Staff of the Republic of Korea Army, he constantly demanded that President Syngman Rhee improve the treatment of soldiers who had been organized into the Republic of Korea Army's 100,000 Member Reduction plan and the establishment of a pension system.
-He also served as the Martial Law Commander in the Seoul area in March 1960, and when the demonstrations of student protesters protesting the March 1960 South Korean presidential election results escalated to the April Revolution, he visited Gyeonggi-do on April 20, 1960, at the call of President Syngman Rhee, to plan a redress of the situation.
+He also served as the Martial Law Commander in the Seoul area in March 1960, and when the demonstrations of student protesters protesting the March 1960 South Korean presidential election results escalated to the April Revolution, he visited Gyeonggi Province on April 20, 1960, at the call of President Syngman Rhee, to plan a redress of the situation.

 During the April Revolution, he met with student demonstrators protesting the March 1960 South Korean presidential election in Seoul, and suppressed the uprising.
 Later, he disclosed the military's intention to neutralize the media, acted passively in the suppression, and focused on preventing bloodshed, maintaining policing, and rectifying chaos.

 In May 1960, he resigned from his position as Chief of Staff of the Republic of Korea Army and went to the United States to study for 1 year.
 During his visit to Washington, D.C., in May 1961, Song received news of the May 16 coup.